ntwalibas/unitary-proposal/README.md

 At the moment, here are the existing semantics and the questions they raise where applicable:

 - Variables initialized with qubits cannot modified later.
-- A variable with qubits cannot be can used as rval of an assignment (this in keeping with no-cloning).
+- A variable with qubits cannot be can used as r-value of an assignment (this in keeping with no-cloning).
 - A variable with qubits cannot be passed by value to a function only by reference.
 This restriction exists as well to enforce the no-cloning theorem but also the language semantics.
 A quantum variable simply initializes a quantum register with specific data.
 To work with that data, we use references since it is external data.
 But the user might ask: why then not declare the quantum variable as a reference to begin with (a la C++ *constant reference to temporary*)?